 Make a patient chargeable status indicator available for all patients via a messaging interface (even if only a status of ‘Unset’).

 Provide chargeable status both as a full A-F categorisation and as a simple Y/N/Unset indicator.
 A PAS should use context and PAS user type to determine which status type to display.
 Note that the statuses relate to the patient generally and NOT to any specific episode of treatment.
+Also the statuses associated with a patient reflect potential cost recovery from either the patient or their country of origin.

 Provide the date of the latest HO or OVM update to the chargeable status.